Learners with dyslexia may:

 - and therefore will struggle to access much of the learning in school.

-Technology can address all of these support needs.
+Technology can address many of these support needs.
 In this section three short examples are given to illustrate how technology can help learners who have different difficulties with reading.

 John and Euan are in Primary 5 and both struggle with reading books because of their dyslexia.
 They both find reading very hard and because of that, they are reluctant to pick up a book.
 This is what they had to say about reading paper books: